Tennessee vs. Purdue Music City Bowl NCAA Football Odds, Plays and Insights | December 30, 2021

 - The Boilermakers have been underdogs by 4.5 points or more four times this year and have covered the spread twice.

-- Purdue is 5-2 against the spread and 5-2 overall when the team amasses more than 404.6 yards.
+- Purdue is 5-2 against the spread and 5-2 overall when the team churns out more than 404.6 yards.

-- The Boilermakers have turned the ball over three more times (15 total) than the Volunteers have forced a turnover (12) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.